SBIR - The Small Business Innovation Research (SBIR) program was established by Congress in 1982 with a

 Phase I - Is a feasibility study to determine the scientific or technical merit of an idea or technology that may provide a solution to the Department of the Navy's need or requirement.

-Phase II - If the Phase I effort is successful, the Navy may invite the company to apply for Phase II funding, which is a substantial R&D effort.
+Phase II - If the Phase I effort is successful, the firm may compete for Phase II funding, which is a substantial R&D effort.
 Phase II is typically a demonstration phase in which prototypes are built and tested.
-Please reference www.navysbir.com/phaseii.htm for each Syscom's phase II guidance.
-You may not submit a phase II proposal without an invitation from the Navy.
+Please reference Phase II for information regarding the Navy's two-step competitive Phase II process and each SYSCOM's Phase II guidance.

-Commercialization Readiness Program (CRP) - The Navy SBIR Commercialization Readniness Program [formerly the Commercialization Pilot Program (CPP)] is a dynamic, results-oriented response to the Congressional challenge to the Department of Defense in 2006 to deliver more advanced technologies - faster - to our warfighters.
-Administrative funding is provided by the statutory 1% allocation of SBIR funds to the SYSCOMs for administering the Phase II.5 and to provide non-financial resources for the firms (i.e. the Navy's Transition Assistance Program, etc.)
+Commercialization Readiness Program (CRP) - The Navy SBIR Commercialization Readiness Program [formerly the Commercialization Pilot Program (CPP)] is a dynamic, results-oriented response to the Congressional challenge to the Department of Defense in 2006 to deliver more advanced technologies - faster - to our warfighters.
+Administrative funding is provided by the statutory 1% allocation of SBIR funds to the SYSCOMs for administering the Phase II.5 and to provide non-financial resources for the firms (e.g. the Navy's SBIR/STTR Transition Program, etc.)